First-Year Admission Checklist

 Pay or Defer Your Enrollment Deposit

 Reserve your spot at Nebraska by paying or deferring a $250 enrollment deposit in MyRED.
-Afterward, you'll receive New Student Enrollment information regarding Orientation, academic advising and course enrollment.
-You will also gain access to the Housing Contract and Roommate Finder; living on campus is optional for transfer students.
+Deposited students will receive information about orientation registration, academic advising and course enrollment, as well as gain access to the Housing Application and Roommate Finder, once these next steps are open.

 File the FAFSA Form

 Applying for financial aid by filing the FAFSA (Free Application for Federal Student Aid) Form is the best way to help pay for college.
 Financial aid is awarded on a first-come first-served basis.
-The FAFSA Form opens in December of 2023.
-For fall 2024 admission, the priority deadline to file is May 1, 2023.
-Spring 2024 transfer students should file shortly after being admitted.
+For spring 2026 admission, the 2025-26 FAFSA Form is available now for you to file for the first time or update with the UNL federal school code (002565).
+The 2026–27 FAFSA Form opens October 1, 2025.
+For fall 2026 admission, the priority deadline to file is May 1, 2026.
+Students who qualify for the Nebraska Promise have until May 1, 2026, to file.

-If you are interested in living on campus, you will gain access to your Housing Contract after you’ve submitted your enrollment deposit.
+If you are interested in living on campus, you will gain access to your Housing Application in MyRED within 24 hours of submitting your enrollment deposit.

 Complete New Student Enrollment Processes

-New Student Enrollment is a required Online Orientation, academic advising and course enrollment process that prepares you for your transition to Nebraska.
-Once you’ve submitted the enrollment deposit, you’ll receive information about Orientation registration, academic advising and course enrollment.
+New Student Enrollment is a required online orientation, academic advising and course enrollment process that prepares you for your transition to Nebraska.
+Deposited students receive information about completing this process starting October 15, 2025.

 International Admission Checklist